Forgiveness over permission indicates a sick team

 As far as they knew, I had to go back and dig deeper into their stupid system.
 In reality, I already had it all plumbed out in my head and just needed to get out of that soul-sucking meeting to start cranking on the code.

-Later that evening, I closed my door, turned on the music, and go to work.
+Later that evening, I closed my door, turned on the music, and went to work.
 My "Offloader" server was born not long after that.
 It just sat there on the machine scanning for output directories.
 When it spotted a new one, it would grovel around in the backing test database to see if the job was done.
 If that was true, it would start working.

 I got it going over the space of a couple of days and then just pushed it to the machine and turned it on.
 I didn't tell anyone about it.
 It Just Worked, so they noticed nothing.
 The jobs were moved to the storage fabric and everything else followed the new pointers, and everything was happy.